Faeries' Landing

-Faeries' Landing (선녀 강림 Seonnyeo Ganglim) is a 1998 Japanese style manhwa created by You Hyun and licensed in 2004 by Tokyopop.
-The original title is 선녀 강림 (Seon-nyeo Gang-lim); 선녀 (seon-nyeo) refers to the Korean version of a female angel.
+Faeries' Landing is a 1998 Japanese style manhwa created by You Hyun and licensed in 2004 by Tokyopop.
+The original title is Seonnyeo Gangnim (선녀 강림).
+Seonnyeo refers to the Korean version of a female angel.

 Set in modern-day South Korea with a strong element of fantasy, it follows the misadventures of 16-year-old Ryang Jegal (the Korean pronunciation of the Chinese historical figure, Zhūgě Liàng) which result when he meets the faerie Fanta, as well as his fate of having 108 doomed relationships.
 The plot also shares common elements with the classic Korean fairytale of the Fairy and the Woodcutter (also known as the story of Star Fisher in China and the Tennyo in Japan), both in Fanta and Ryang's story, but as well as the story of Fanta's parents, who were the basis of the legend.

 In the English version, the names of the characters and settings were changed dramatically.
 Korean version follows a traditional Korean folktale and settings while English version was altered to fit the world of faeries (resulting in Goodfellow and variety of characters).
 Translated character dialogs has been localized for North American audiences.